Have a great day out in Darwin

 Darwin is full of history and culture, and the Museum and Art Gallery of the Northern Territory (MAGNT) puts it on show for you to discover.

 This facility brings together the best of all things arty, historical and cultural, incorporating fascinating natural history along the way.

 Discover the region's Aboriginal culture through visual art, and see how Darwin has been influenced by Southeast Asia and Oceania.

 Exciting new exhibitions are always making their way to MAGNT, so whenever you're in town you can expect something new and interesting.

-When you travel to Darwin, stay somewhere central to it all with the Mantra Pandanas.
+When you travel to Darwin, stay somewhere central to it all with Mantra on the Esplanade or Mantra Pandanas.
 Stay in a hotel room, studio apartment, or a one or two bedroom apartment in the heart of Darwin's CBD to enjoy what this magical city has to offer.